Semantic Relations and Deep Learning: Data

 \subsection{Datasets}

 Wikipedia infoboxes were one of the sources of clean relation instances needed in relation extraction .
-This was the starting point of Freebase , a collaboratively built database, currently available from Wikidata.\footnote{www.wikidata.org/} Various subsets of these data have been in use, frequently for link prediction methods, \eg \cite{Socher2011, Trouillon2017,Gardner2015}, or for distant supervision based on knowledge graphs .
-Other knowledge graphs , taken from such resources such as NELL and \wn , have also played a role in link prediction and as sources for distant supervision .
+This was the starting point of Freebase , a collaboratively built database, currently available from Wikidata .\footnote{www.wikidata.org/} Various subsets of these data have been in use, frequently for link prediction methods, \eg \cite{Socher2011, Trouillon2017,Gardner2015}, or for distant supervision based on knowledge graphs .
+Other knowledge graphs, taken from such resources such as NELL and \wn , have also played a role in link prediction and as sources for distant supervision .
 Table \ref{tab:dataset} shows the statistics of some of the datasets most commonly used in relation learning.

-The Google Relation Extraction (RE) corpus \cite{Sun2013}\footnote{\url{code.google.com/p/relation-extraction-corpus/}} consists of instances of five binary relations: \rel{perGraduatedFromInstitution}, \rel{perHasDegree}, \rel{perPlaceOfBirth}, \rel{perPlaceOfDeath}, and \rel{NA} (none of the above).
+\newcite{Sun2013} discuss the Google Relation Extraction (RE) corpus.\footnote{\url{code.google.com/p/relation-extraction-corpus/}} It consists of instances of five binary relations: \rel{perGraduatedFromInstitution}, \rel{perHasDegree}, \rel{perPlaceOfBirth}, \rel{perPlaceOfDeath}, and \rel{NA} (none of the above).
 The corresponding sentences come from Wikipedia .
 Annotation was manual but the instances do contain noise, also in the test partition. \newcite{Jat2018} introduced a variation of this dataset, the Google Distant Supervision dataset.
-It starts with the Google RE relation triples, and searches the Web to find instances where the relation arguments in the triple co-occur.
+It starts with the Google RE relation triples, and adds sentences which contain the relation's arguments in the triple, found by searching the Web.

+\newcite{Zhang2017} present TACRED.\footnote{\url{nlp.stanford.edu/projects/tacred/}} This dataset consists of sentences extracted from data created for the TAC Knowledge Base Population tasks.
+Sentences containing one of 100 target entities were extracted.
+The annotators were asked to mark subject and object entity spans , and the relation between them.
+The dataset, split into training, development and test subsets, contains both positive and negative instances.

+\posscite{Yao2019} dataset, DocRED,\footnote{\url{github.com/thunlp/DocRED}} represents both intra-sentence and cross-sentence relations.
+There are instances of 96 relation types from Wikidata .
+The dataset has several types of annotations apart from relations: mentions, coreference links, and text fragments marked as supporting evidence for the annotated relations.